OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Rotating secrets automatically w/ functions (shouldn't be able to assume roles used for rotating)

+MAYBE A FEW MORENOTES ON ROTATION?
+(E.G. USAGE OF SERVERLESS FUNCTIONS/LAMBDA'S FOR THAT?)

 ### 4.2.
 Envelope encryption

 Customer master key -> data key